Stefan Bryła: World War II and death

-During World War II, Bryła taught at the Secret Universities.
-His teaching there led to his arrest by the Germans on 16 November 1943, together with his family.
+During World War II, Bryła taught at the Secret Universities, starting in winter 1940, serving as a Dean of the Faculty of Architecture of the Warsaw Polytechnic.
+Working for the Polish Underground State, he prepared a ten‑year plan for Poland’s postwar reconstruction and drafted a Kedyw manual titled How to Destroy Steel Bridges.
+His secret teaching activities led to his arrest by the Germans on 16 November 1943, together with his family.
 After a brief incarceration in the Pawiak prison, he was subsequently executed during the Action AB by the Germans in Warsaw on 3 December 1943 at 13 Puławska Street.
-His commemorative grave is located at the Powązki Cemetery in Warsaw.
+His symbolic commemorative grave is located at the Powązki Cemetery in Warsaw.